Treatment of Postpartum Depression

 Pre-existing conditions as risk factors

 Personal or family history of depression, psychoses, and anxiety disorders during pregnancy are also significant risk factors.
-According to a study from 20061), women with untreated depression during pregnancy have a 7-fold increased risk of developing postpartum depression after giving birth.
+According to a study from 2006, women with untreated depression during pregnancy have a 7-fold increased risk of developing postpartum depression after giving birth.

 Social risk factors

-Poor marital relationship or single marital status, lack of support from the partner and social environment.
+Poor marital relationship or single marital status, lack of support from the partner, and social environment.
 Unplanned/unwanted pregnancy.
 Loss of mother’s autonomy (feeling of loss of freedom and control over life).
 Low socioeconomic status.
 Domestic violence, previous separation or divorce, unintended pregnancy, multiple births, as well as the child’s health problems or excessive crying, are also considered risk factors for the development of postpartum depression.

 Trauma as a risk factor

-A traumatic birth experience, traumatic events and neglect during one’s own childhood, the death of a loved one during pregnancy, as well as other stressors and critical life events can contribute to the development of postnatal depression.
+A traumatic birth experience, traumatic events and neglect during one’s own childhood, the death of a loved one during pregnancy, as well as other stressors and critical life events, can contribute to the development of postnatal depression.

-The Importance of Mother-Child Bond.
 Joh Bolby and the Attachment Theory

-John Bowlby a British psychologist, psychiatrist, and psychoanalyst, known for his interest in child development wrote a report for the World Health Organization on the mental health of homeless children in post-war Europe.
+John Bowlby, a British psychologist, psychiatrist, and psychoanalyst known for his interest in child development, wrote a report for the World Health Organization on the mental health of homeless children in post-war Europe.
 The result was a text on Maternal Care and Mental Health published in 1951.

 According to his attachment theory, attachment in infants is primarily a process of proximity seeking to an identified attachment figure.
 Caring and loving parents facilitates healthy, unhindered emotional growth of children.
 Strong ties with the caretaker shape attachment patterns and guide individuals’ positive emotions, thoughts, and expectations in subsequent relationships.

-Postpartum Depression: Risks for Mother and Child
+Risks for Mother and Child in Postpartum Depression

 A mother who cannot find joy in her child is still considered taboo within society.
 Therefore, affected mothers often hesitate to speak about their problems.
 As a result, the clinical picture of postpartum depression is often recognized and treated late.
 This leads to a sustained high level of suffering for the mother, which can potentially lead to suicide or extended suicide in the worst case.